-If an organization acquired tax-exempt status under a group ruling, it must submit proof of their affiliation with the parent organization that has tax-exempt status.
+If an organization acquired tax-exempt status under a group ruling, they must submit proof of their affiliation with the parent organization that was given tax-exempt status.

 Organizations that lose their tax-exempt status are not eligible to participate in the Program.
-Failure of an organization to notify TDA of loss of tax-exempt status and voluntarily terminate its Permanent Agreement will result in the organization's placement in the serious deficiency process.
+Failure of an organization to notify TDA of loss of tax-exempt status and terminate its Permanent Agreement by mutual consent could result in the organization's placement in the serious deficiency process.

-NOTE: A CE that is a sponsor of unaffiliated sites must obtain, retain, and make available the same information for each of the nonprofit sites that it sponsors.
+NOTE: A CE that is a sponsor must obtain, retain, and make available the same information for each of the nonprofit sites that it sponsors.

-- Churches are not required to provide proof of tax exemption, however an organization must ensure that it qualifies as a church according to IRS publications 557, Tax Exempt Status for Your Organization and 1828, Tax Guide for Churches and Religious Organizations.
-Organizations that represent themselves as a church and do not meet the qualifications of a church will be required to submit proof of tax exempt status. - SFAs currently participating in the NSLP/SBP are not required to submit proof of taxexemption. - Currently participating SFSP sponsoring organizations in good standing (meaning the SFSP sponsor is not currently in the serious deficiency process for mismanagement in the SFSP) applying to participate with sites that are currently participating in the SFSP are not required to submit proof of tax-exemption.
+EXCEPTION: Churches are not required to provide proof of tax exemption, however an organization must ensure that it qualifies as a church according to IRS publications 557, Tax Exempt Status for Your Organization and 1828, Tax Guide for Churches and Religious Organizations.
+Organizations that represent themselves as a church and do not meet the qualifications of a church will be required to submit proof of tax exempt status.